MDAnalysis/UserGuide/doc/source/contributing_docs.rst

 Saving state in Jupyter notebooks
 =================================

 One of the neat things about ``nglview`` is the ability to interact with molecules via the viewer.
 This ability can be preserved for the HTML pages generated from Jupyer notebooks by ``nbsphinx``, if you save the notebook widget state after execution.

+**However, this creates very large files** -- we ask that Jupyter notebooks have the nglview cells commented out, so that the HTML pages are not too large.

 .. _nbval-testing: